Orange-OpenSource/pyDcop/docs/implementation/distribution.rst

   One possible distribution of the factor graph on agents

-And even with algorithm that only define computations for variables, the standard assumptions do not hold on many real world problems.
+And even with algorithms that only define computations for variables, the standard assumptions do not hold on many real world problems.
 Agents typically maps to physical computers or devices and the number of these devices is not necessarily equal